Here’s a peek at how we transformed our dark kitchen into a bright room with fun farmhouse kitchen decor and a barn door pantry everyone loves!

-- If you have a larger area these are the cutest mason jar hanging lights but our area was a bit small for those
+- If you have a larger area these are the cutest mason jar hanging lights.
+Our area was a bit small for those

-- For smaller areas you can use these mason jar lights similar to what I have here and purchase one string at a time depending on the area you have.
+- For smaller areas you can use these mason jar lights.
+They’re similar to what I have here.
+Purchase one string at a time depending on the area you have.

-- We had an electrician add a few more simple canned lights in the kitchen itself to lighten up the area which helped tremendously.
+- We had an electrician add a few more simple canned lights in the kitchen.
+Those really lightened up the area.

 - These mason jar sconces with lights inside are adorable too.

-If you’re going for the ultimate in mason jar decor these are a must and I cannot tell you the number of compliments I have gotten on these, everyone loves them.
+If you’re going for the ultimate in mason jar decor these are a must.
+I cannot tell you the number of compliments I have gotten on these.
+Everyone loves them.

-So in the end I am happier than ever in the transformation of my kitchen from dark and sad to light and happy!
+So in the end I am happier than ever in the transformation of my kitchen.
+It went from dark and sad to light and happy!

-I’m serious when I say you should do anything and everything to make your home feel happy and bright.
-It was amazing how different I felt after taking out all the dark colors in my living room and kitchen (I will share the drastic living room changes soon) out and replacing them with bright whites and artwork I love.
+I’m serious when I say you should do anything and everything to make your home feel happy.
+It was amazing how different I felt after taking out all the dark colors in my living room and kitchen.

 I am someone who is NOT indecisive.
-It may take me a while to choose something but immediately when I see it and think “that is me”, I am ready to change it like I did when I saw that penni tile backsplash.
+It may take me a while to choose something.
+But immediately when I see it and think “that is me”, I am ready to change it.
+I did when I saw that penni tile backsplash.

 It is definitely not for everyone but “polka dots are so me” and I just had to have them.
-Since I am a food blogger I spend a lot of time in the kitchen and it needs to make me feel happy since it is my sanctuary really.
+Since I am a food blogger I spend a lot of time in the kitchen.
+It needs to make me feel happy since it is my sanctuary really.

 Ugggg it makes me so sad just looking at the top picture even now….I am so glad I finally jumped in and made it just how I envisioned it.

-One thing I did not do that if money were no object I may not have hesitated was to change the cabinets from this vintage antique look to white.
+One thing I did not do was to change the cabinets from this vintage antique look to white.

-I am pretty frugal and the changes we made already were rather costly so I did everything I could, except for stripping the cabinets which would be about $2,500, to lighten things up.
+I am pretty frugal.
+The changes we made already were rather costly.
+So I did everything I could, except for stripping the cabinets.
+I was told this would be about $2,500 to lighten things up.
 We may do that later.

 - What can I live with

-- What is something that I MUST change
+- Is this something that I MUST change

-- What makes me feel happy in my kitchen (do more of that)
+- Does this kitchen make me feel happy (do more of that)

-- Which things can wait to change – do it in stages when you have more money, or on off seasons when contractors are not as busy and may be a bit cheaper
+- Which things can wait to change?
+Do it in stages when you have more money.
+Or have it done on off seasons when contractors are not as busy and may be a bit cheaper

-I am sure we will change little things here and there, and who knows maybe one day we may have those cabinets changed but for now it’s much closer to my farmhouse kitchen and I love it.
+I am sure we will change little things here and there.
+Who knows maybe one day we may have those cabinets changed.
+But for now it’s much closer to my farmhouse kitchen and I love it.

 I hope you enjoyed our roundup of farmhouse kitchen decor and got a few ideas for yourself.